FuRPE: Learning Full-body Reconstruction from Part Experts: Experiment

 We first evaluate the performance of our method on full-body reconstruction.
 The experiments are conducted on EFH dataset.
 We follow \cite{pavlakos2019expressive} to use Vertex-To-Vertex/Procrustes, PA-V2V Body, PA-V2V Left Hand, PA-V2V Right Hand, and PA-V2V Face metrics to evaluate the performance of the models.

-The results are shown in Table \ref{tab:efh}.
-We get the following conclusions: 1) Our method improves the performance of our baseline model ExPose for a large margin in term of body, head, and hands.
-For example, by adopting our FuRPE, the Vertex-To-Vertex/Procrustes metric is improve from 55.1 to 50.6, which is a significant improvement in the full-body reconstruction task.
-2) The improvement mainly comes from better body-part reconstruction.
-This means the body part reconstruction benefits from FuRPE most.
-This is reasonable because human body are the most visible part in training images and so the pseudo labels would be the most precise.
-3) We achieve state-of-the-art performance on body part reconstruction and achieve comparable performance on face part reconstruction and hand part reconstruction.
-4) Both Ours+ExPose and Ours+ResNet variants achieve excellent performance, demonstrating that our method is general and can benefit different full-body reconstruction networks.
-We contribute the superiority of our method into the power of the large-scale training dataset with pseudo ground-truth and the EMA self-supervise training strategy.
+\textbf{Comparison with the baseline:} The comparison results between our proposed methods and the baseline model ExPose are presented in Table \ref{tab:efh}.
+Several conclusions can be drawn from these results: 1) Our FuPRE significantly improves the performance of ExPose in terms of body, head, and hands reconstruction.
+Specifically, the Vertex-To-Vertex/Procrustes metric improves from 55.1 to 50.6, demonstrating a substantial advancement in the full-body reconstruction task.
+2) The substantial improvement mainly originates from the superior reconstruction of body parts.
+This suggests that the body part reconstruction benefits most from our FuPRE.
+This is plausible given that human body parts are the most visible in training images, and thus, the pseudo labels would be the most precise.
+3) Both variants of our method, namely FuPRE+ExPose and FuPRE+ResNet, showcase outstanding performance.
+Particularly, it's worth noting that our FuPRE+ResNet, a one-stage method, achieves superior results compared to the two-stage ExPose, even without the need of specifically cropping out face, hand and body parts for separate processing.
+This validates the effectiveness of our FuPRE training framework and demonstrates its superiority over traditional two-stage methods.

-We also show some visualization results in Fig. \ref{fig:visualization}.
-We compare our method with ExPose.
-It can be found that compared to ExPose, our method is significantly more accurate in predicting the pose of wrists.
-This is because our network is trained using more pseudo labels, therefore, the pose distribution can be better learned by our models.
-Besides, we find that compare to the baseline model Expose, our method is better at reconstructing head.
-For example, in the right down images, the person's mouth is closed, while ExPose wrongly predict it as opened while our method accurately predicts it.
-In a word, benefiting from our learning from experts pipeline, our method demonstrates superior performance.